 The user interface is clear, uncluttered, and easy to navigate using the icons.
 However, it’s a bit annoying that one of the constant recommendations is to upgrade to System Mechanic Ultimate Defense—this also appears on the paid-for version of the software.

 The support page offers phone and email support.
-You have the option of free basic support for one PC, or Premium Support, which costs a whopping $199.95 per year or 12 monthly installments of $14.95.
-For this, you get unlimited 24x7 troubleshooting (including remote support) for several PCs.
-This option is probably better value for those with multiple PCs.
+You have the option of free basic support for one PC, or Premium Support, which costs a whopping $99.95 one time fee or 12 monthly installments of $19.95.
+The service is good for any device - 1 computer and 1 mobile device – for the ‘Individual’ plan..

 Live chat is also available, with a response time of under 20 seconds when we tried it.

-If you are interested in alternative utilities, then CleanMyPC provides the malware protection that System Mechanic lacks, and SlimCleaner is very inexpensive, especially for users of multiple PCs.
+If you are interested in alternative utilities, then CleanMyPC has malware protection available at a lower tier, and SlimCleaner is very inexpensive, especially for users of multiple PCs.

 CleanMyPC (opens in new tab) is effective at cleaning and optimizing PCs, but lacks a backup and restore tool, which System Mechanic has.
 However, it does offer malware protection.
 Price-wise, CleanMyPC works out cheaper for single PCs, with a one-off lifetime payment of $39.95, though this excludes the Techradar discount offer.